TritonDataCenter/sdc-cloudapi/docs/index.md

 The section describes API changes in CloudAPI versions.

+## 9.12.0

+- Added a delegated_dataset option to the CreateMachine API.
+Delegated datasets will also need to be enabled by the Admin through a SAPI configuration option.
+  See the [Admin SAPI Configuration](./admin.md#sapi-configuration) for how to enable/disable it.

+## 9.11.0

+- Add support for user AccessKeys [#65](https://github.com/joyent/sdc-cloudapi/pull/65).

 ## 9.10.0

 - Added the `nics` field to the machine objects returned from the GetMachine and